| |

 if it's going to do its work.
 Be very careful to not

-brush it beyond what is necessary.
-Window sills need
+brush it beyond what is necessary -- it is more sensitive

-If there is bleeding present after the Permanizer Plus has
+If there is bleeding present after the clear sealer has

-added to a tinting base of 1-2-3 makes it more effective
+yellow oxide to 1-2-3 makes it more effective against tannin

 11. Finish Coats